apache/dubbo-website/README.md

 ## Prerequisite

 Dubbo website is powered by [Mkdocs-material](https://github.com/squidfunk/mkdocs-material).
 If your version of Mkdocs is less than `1.1.2`, please upgrade to `1.1.2`.
 Please also make sure you have proper python version installed locally.

-## Build instruction
+## Develop instruction

+### Write docs or blogs

+1. Write docs or blog into standard Markdown files.
+2. Add files into the directory you want to publish.
+3. Update nav menus in `mkdocs_en.yml` and `mkdocs_zh.yml` accordingly.

+> Frequently used target directories are `en-us/docs`, `en-us/blogs`, `zh-cn/docs` and `zh-cn/blogs`

+### Build

 1. Install Mkdocs

 Check [here](https://www.mkdocs.org/) for details of how to install Mkdocs.
 > As we have mkdocs-material source codes embedded inside our website, installation of Mkdocs-material is not required.

 2. Build the site

 Run `mkdocs build --config-file=mkdocs_en.yml` or `mkdocs build --config-file=mkdocs_zh.yml` to build .md files into static files.
 > Building is only needed when you want to check the effects of your changes locally, you do not need to build before commit,
 > commit the .md source files directly.
 Check [serve](https://www.mkdocs.org/) command for how to test changes quickly and on the fly.